 Water resistance: 30 meters

-Strap: Brown or black hand-sewn alligator with tone-on-tone stitching, 18-carat pink or white gold buckle engraved with “Chopard” logo
+Strap: Brown or black hand-sewn alligator with tone-on-tone stitching, 18-karat pink or white gold buckle engraved with “Chopard” logo

 Crystal: Sapphire, antireflective